The reverse mathematics of the pigeonhole hierarchy: Largeness and partition regularity

 \begin{lemma}[{\cite{monin2021weakness}}] Let $C \subseteq \NN^2$ be a set, the statement “$\U_C^{\M}$ is large” is $\Pi_1^0(C \oplus M')$. \end{lemma} \begin{proof}[Proof sketch] By \Cref{lem:decreasing-sequence-large} and by compactness, this statement can be rephrased as \qt{for every $k$ and every finite subset $E$ of $C$, there exists some $n$ such that for every $k$-partition of $\{0,\dots, n\}$, one of its parts belongs to $\bigcap_{(i,e) \in E} \U_e^{Z_i}$.} \end{proof}

-Given a large $\Sigma^0_1$ class~$\U$, its biggest partition regular subclass $\L(\U)$ is $\Pi^0_2$.
-Still by \Cref{lem:decreasing-sequence-large}, the biggest partition regular subclass of a large $\Pi^0_2$ class is again $\Pi^0_2$.
+Given a large $\Sigma^0_1$ class~$\U$, its largest partition regular subclass $\L(\U)$ is $\Pi^0_2$.
+Still by \Cref{lem:decreasing-sequence-large}, the largest partition regular subclass of a large $\Pi^0_2$ class is again $\Pi^0_2$.
 One can therefore switch from largeness to partition regularity with no additional cost:

 \begin{lemma}[\cite{monin2021weakness}] Let $C \subseteq \NN^2$ be a set, then $\L(\U_C^{\M}) = \bigcap_{F \finsub C} \L(\U_F^\M)$ is $\Pi_1^0(C \oplus M')$ and there exists a set $D$ computable uniformly in $C$ such that $\L(\U_C^{\M}) = \U_D^{\M}$. \end{lemma}